 “To say that I was merely impressed would be an understatement.
 Never before had I met experts in any field who are as thorough, meticulous, well informed, and most importantly, accessible.”

-Law Tribune Reader Survey Voted Best in 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016
+Law Tribune Reader Survey Voted Best in 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019

-Services under WIOA target disconnected youth who are subject to the juvenile or adult justice system; youth who are homeless, runaways, in foster care or aged out of such care, pregnant or parenting; or who have a disability.
+Services under WIOA target disconnected youth who are subject to the juvenile or adult justice system; youth who are homeless, runaways, in foster care or aged of such care, pregnant or parenting; or who have a disability.
 Youth who are out of school, low income and who are also basic skills deficient, English language learners, or who need additional assistance to enter or complete an educational program or secure or hold employment are also eligible for services under WIOA.

 Team-CRC is committed to assisting at risk youth, students, disabled and non-disabled adults by conducting thorough vocational and transition assessments.
 These assessments include a review of relevant academic and medical records, interview, administration, scoring and interpreting vocational testing, career exploration, and conducting labor market research in preparation for determining suitable academic, vocational and transition plans.

 Team-CRC also performs vocational evaluations for those in the process of creating a Special Needs Trust.
 When preparing a Special Needs Trust, it is important to contemplate proper fund management over a lifetime.
 Depending on an individual’s circumstances, in addition to typical considerations (i.e. medical, household expenses, etc.), future vocational needs should also be evaluated.
 CRC Services, LLC has a team of nationally certified vocational consultants qualified to conduct vocational evaluations and determine the current and projected vocational needs of physically disabled and mentally impaired individuals.